Would you rather…

 - Practice: Nothing beats practicing what you’ve learned.
 Don’t just read them and promise yourself that you’ll use them one day, make use of them today!
 Chengyu are beautiful, and it wouldn’t do them justice if you didn’t use them.

-To give you chengyu to practice, we’ll share ten such idioms below.
+In the meantime, we’ll share ten such idioms below.

 10 Slick Chengyu You Oughta Know